-How to use extra before your Potatoes goes bad?
+How to use extra before your Potatoes go bad?

 Last nights dinner can easily become todays breakfast and leftover mashed potatoes are the perfect ingredient for potato pancakes.
 Add an egg or two (depending on how many mashed potatoes you have left over), salt and pepper and maybe a splash of milk if your potatoes are too thick.
 Whip the mixture up with a fork and then, when your pan is hot and oiled on medium high heat, put a scoop of potato mixture and flatten with a spatula.
 Turn when browned, brown the other side and you've got easy potato pancakes.

-How long is Potatoes good for when prepared in a dish?
+How long are Potatoes good for when prepared in a dish?